Get

 These are essential for maintaining digestive health, promoting a robust immune system, and supporting overall well-being.
 They can be found in fruits, vegetables, grains, and dog-friendly superfoods.

 High-quality commercial dog foods, particularly those designed for small to medium-breed puppies and adults, can meet the nutritional needs of Mini Bernedoodles.
 Remember to adjust the portions according to your pet’s size, age, and activity level to prevent overfeeding and obesity.
-Regular consultations with your vet can help you maintain an appropriate diet plan for your pet.
+Regular consultations with a vet can help you maintain an appropriate diet plan for your pet.

 mini bernedoodle dog sitting on the lawn